 - May I report anonymously?

+The Compliance and Concern Hotline is not intended for reporting criminal or medical emergencies (for emergency assistance, please call 911).
+Employee grievances such as work conditions, performance evaluations, hours of work etcs that do not require anonymity should be sent to WMed HR department.
 The Research Compliance Hotline is not intended for reporting criminal or medical emergencies (for emergency assistance, please call 911), nor is it intended to handle employee grievances such as work conditions, performance evaluations, hours of work etc., (please use non-research “Compliance Hotline” form located under WMed Directory).
 The Research Compliance Hotline has been established for complaints related to research activities.